ginstrom/kanji-recognition/cline_docs/codebaseSummary.md

 - [2025-05-14] Renamed `parse.py` to `parse_etl9g.py` to better reflect its specific purpose in processing the ETL9G dataset
 - [2025-05-14] Added pytest and related packages to requirements.txt for unit testing
 - [2025-05-14] Created comprehensive unit tests for parse_etl9g.py, clean.py, and prepare.py modules
+- [2025-05-15] Refactored datasplit.py to use LMDB databases for train, validation, and test splits with configurable ratios
+- [2025-05-15] Implemented comprehensive unit tests for datasplit.py module

 ## Development Workflow